 The district has adopted a progressive discipline policy that emphasizes logical consequences for inappropriate behavior.
 The written tool for this is the "Bus Conduct Notice".
 If warranted, your child will be issued a written notice for you to review and sign.
-It is required that the junior high and high school student has a signed notice in order to board the bus the day following receipt of the notice.
+It is required that the Junior Highs and High School students have a signed notice in order to board the bus the day following receipt of the notice.
 If a notice is issued, the transportation director may attempt to call you to confirm and to answer any questions you may have.
 You may be asked to accompany your student for a conference with the driver, transportation director, and a building administrator.